carolineeeeeee/automating_requirements/README.md

     | first run      | 0.973      | 0.010       |
     | second run   | 0.977   | 0.010        |

 As shown in the above tables, we see very similar results for verifying both requirements.
-Thus, though it may not be the smallest number of batches needed, 200 batches are considred enough samples.
+Thus, though it may not be the smallest number of batches needed, 200 batches are considered enough samples.

-2. Due to space limit, here we show the esimated mean and standard deviation for the experiment results included in the paper.
+2. Due to the space limit, here we show the esimated mean and standard deviation for the experiment results included in the paper.
 For verifying **accuracy-preservation** requirement, we are estimating the _accuracy_ of an ML model on the test images generated through bootstrapping.
 For verifying **prediction-preservation** requirement, we are estimating the _percentage of labels preserved_ of an ML model on the test images generated through bootstrapping.

     - Contrast adjustment
         - Verifying **accuracy-preservation**